Search by recipe name, occasion or ingredient

-Meanwhile, in a medium sized skillet drizzle in a few tablespoons of EVOO and sauté the onions and celery together until soft and translucent, about 20 minutes.
-Season with salt and pepper.
+Meanwhile, bring a 12-inch non-skillet up to heat over medium.
+Drizzle in a few tablespoons of EVOO and add in the onions and celery, cooking until soft and translucent, about 15 minutes.
+Remove from heat and season with salt and pepper.
 Pour into a large bowl.

-In the same pan cook the turkey sausage gently breaking it up into small chunks.
-Cook until golden brown.
-Pour into the celery and onion bowl.
+To the same pan add the turkey sausage and cook over medium heat until golden brown gently breaking it up into small pieces, about 8-10 minutes.
+Add to the celery and onion bowl.

-Add another 1 ½ cups of stock and stir.
-Pour into a lightly greased 9x13 or individual small ramekins.
+Add another 1 1/2 cups of stock and stir.
+Pour into a lightly greased 9x13 baking pan or individual small ramekins.
 Top with a little more stock and bake 35-40 minutes or until golden brown on top and crispy.
-If it looks a little dry, always add more stock.
+If it looks a little dry, add more stock as needed.
 Be sure to check after about 15 minutes to make sure it isn’t browning too much.
 If it is, cover with foil.